 Rio 2016 Olympiad: 2013 - 2016

 Polly's 2014 season got off to a great start at the European Championships in Belgrade where, racing in the women's pair with Helen Glover, she secured a superb gold medal to become the European Champion to add to her 2013 World title in this event.
 At the second World Cup in Aiguebelette Polly moved to the women's eight where she and the crew raced hard to secure the bronze.
 She went on to repeat this performance at the final World Cup in Lucerne, winning another fine bronze in the eight.
-At the 2014 GB Rowing Team Senior & U23 Trials Polly came second in the women's eight at the World Rowing Championships in Amsterdam.
+Polly was then selected to race in the women's eight at the World Rowing Championships in Amsterdam.
 At the Championships the crew gained a hard-earned Final place but could not find the form in the Final that had won them a medal in each of the summer events and finished 6th.